 Coradia iLint is a low-floor passenger train that combines sustainable features such as clean energy conversion, flexible energy storage, and smart management of the traction power and energy.

-The fuel cell composition and hydrogen fuel tank are placed on the roof of the train while the lower portion of the train is fitted with the traction motor, traction inverter, AC/DC and DC/DC converter, auxiliary converter and battery composition.
+The fuel cell composition and hydrogen fuel tank are placed on the roof of the train while the lower portion of the train is fitted with the traction motor, traction inverter, AC / DC and DC / DC converter, auxiliary converter and battery composition.

 The train can carry 150 seated passengers and 150 standing passengers.
-It is capable of attaining a range of up to 1,000km at a maximum speed of 140km/h.
+It is capable of attaining a range of up to 1,000km at a maximum speed of 140km / h.

-Energy storage and intelligent management systems on board the vehicle ensure low energy consumption.
+Energy storage and intelligent management systems onboard the vehicle ensure low energy consumption.

-The electricity required for the traction drive and on-board systems is supplied by a fuel cell, which generates energy by combining the stored hydrogen with oxygen in the air.
+Electricity required for the traction drive and on-board systems is supplied by a fuel cell, which generates energy by combining the stored hydrogen with oxygen in the air.

-The kinetic energy recovered during braking and surplus energy generated by the fuel cell is stored in lithium-ion batteries.
+Kinetic energy recovered during braking and surplus energy generated by the fuel cell is stored in lithium-ion batteries.
 Excess energy is supplied for normal operations, as well as during acceleration phases of the train.

-The central Selectron vehicle control system employs ethernet, CAN and MVB networks to maintain permanent communication with the decentralised I/O islands (remote I/O modules) across the vehicle.
+The central Selectron vehicle control system employs ethernet, CAN and MVB networks to maintain permanent communication with the decentralised I / O islands (remote I / O modules) across the vehicle.
 It integrates all vehicle subsystems into a control system for optimal coordination.